LiangGao/TimeMotionGUI/README.md

-## TimeMotionGUI
+# TimeMotionGUI
-# GUI for Time Motion Workflow Data Analysis
+GUI for Time Motion Workflow Data Analysis, to quantify changes in orthopaedic clinic workflow with the implementation of electronic medical record, for University of Arizona Medical Center - Tucson.

-quantify changes in orthopaedic clinic workflow with the implementation of electronic medical record, for University of Arizona Medical Center - Tucson.
+history:

 v0.2 rewrote all the button commands. changed the whole layout.